FAQ

 Delivery Methods

-The Level 6 Certificate is delivered using a rotational blended learning model.
-This means that classes rotate between onsite and online each week (if it’s a weekly cert) or each month (if it’s a block cert).
-This combination of on-campus and online learning offers a flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
-Learners will need to have access to appropriate broadband and a laptop with a mic and camera.
+This Level 6 certificate is delivered through a rotational blended learning model.
+This means that classes rotate between onsite and online each week (if it is a weekly certificate) or each month (if it is a block certificate).
+This combination of on-campus and online learning offers flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
+Learners will need to have access to appropriate broadband and a laptop with a microphone and camera.

-The Level 7 Certificate is delivered using a rotational blended learning model.
+This Level 7 certificate is delivered through a rotational blended learning model.
 This means that classes rotate between onsite and online teaching inputs.
-This combination of on-campus and online learning offers a flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
-Learners will need to have access to appropriate broadband and a laptop with a mic and camera.
+This combination of on-campus and online learning offers flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
+Learners will need to have access to appropriate broadband and a laptop with a microphone and camera.

-The Level 8 Certificate is delivered using a rotational blended learning model.
+This Level 8 certificate is delivered through a rotational blended learning model.
 This means that classes rotate between onsite and online teaching inputs.
-This combination of on-campus and online learning offers a flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
-Learners will need to have access to appropriate broadband and a laptop with a mic and camera.
+This combination of on-campus and online learning offers flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
+Learners will need to have access to appropriate broadband and a laptop with a microphone and camera.

-The Level 9 Certificate is delivered using a rotational blended learning model.
+This Level 9 certificate is delivered through a rotational blended learning model.
 This means that classes rotate between onsite and online teaching inputs.
-This combination of on-campus and online learning offers a flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
-Learners will need to have access to appropriate broadband and a laptop with a mic and camera.
+This combination of on-campus and online learning offers flexibility without sacrificing the need for experiential and practical activities to occur in the classroom.
+Learners will need to have access to appropriate broadband and a laptop with a microphone and camera.

-The BSc (Hons) is delivered using a rotational blended learning model, with approximately 70% of classes taking place in person at our Tallaght campus and 30% delivered online.
+The BSc (Hons) in Integrative Counselling and Psychotherapy is delivered through a rotational blended learning model, with approximately 70% of classes taking place in person at our Tallaght, Dublin campus and 30% delivered online.
 This structure combines the benefits of face-to-face experiential learning with the flexibility of online study.

 This approach ensures students can engage in the practical and skills-based activities essential to counselling training while also benefiting from a more flexible learning format.
-Learners will need access to appropriate broadband and a laptop with a mic and camera.
+Learners will need access to a reliable broadband connection and a laptop with a microphone and camera.

-The MSc in Pluralistic Counselling & Psychotherapy is delivered using a rotational blended learning model, with classes rotating between onsite and online delivery.
+The MSc in Pluralistic Counselling and Psychotherapy is delivered through a rotational blended learning model, with classes rotating between onsite and online delivery.

-As the programme is accredited by the Irish Association for Counselling and Psychotherapy (IACP), at least 70% of teaching takes place in person, ensuring students receive the face-to-face experiential training required for professional practice.
-Learners will need access to appropriate broadband and a laptop with a mic and camera.
+Because the programme is accredited by IACP, at least 70% of teaching takes place in person, ensuring students receive the face-to-face experiential training required for professional practice.
+Learners will need access to a reliable broadband connection and a laptop with a microphone and camera.

-The MA in Integrative Child & Adolescent Psychotherapy is delivered using a blended learning model, with approximately 50% of teaching taking place online and 50% in person.
+The MA in Integrative Child and Adolescent Psychotherapy is delivered through a blended learning model, with approximately 50% of teaching delivered online and 50% in person.

 Classes rotate between onsite and online delivery, either weekly (weekday classes) or monthly (weekend block classes).
-This balanced format provides flexibility while ensuring students still participate in the experiential and practical learning essential to psychotherapy training.
-Learners will need access to appropriate broadband and a laptop with a mic and camera.
+This balanced format provides flexibility while ensuring students continue to engage in experiential and practical learning essential to psychotherapy training.
+Learners will need access to a reliable broadband connection and a laptop with a microphone and camera.

-If I decide to defer/withdraw my offer of a place, what would I need to do?
+If I decide to defer or withdraw my offer of a place, what would I need to do?

 Please contact [email protected] if you wish to defer your offer of a place on a programme before it starts.